anjerodesu/AVFeedback/README.md

 }
 ```

-The `defaultTopics` is an array of strings and `defaultLocalizedTopics` is a dictionary of localized string and images.
+The `defaultTopics` is an array of localised strings and `defaultTopicsAndImages` is a dictionary of localised string and images.

 Localisation
 ----------